-What is the time limit to make a cycling accident compensation claim?
+What is the time limit for making bicycle accident claims?

 Court proceedings must begin within three years from the date of your bike accident.
 If you miss the deadline, you may lose your right to claim damages from the other side.

-The reality is that most cyclist accident claims enter negotiation or settle long before the three-year deadline approaches.
-The majority of claims avoid court well within the legal time frame, and often before issuance of court proceedings.
+The reality is that most cyclist accident claims enter negotiation or settlement long before the three-year deadline approaches.
+The majority of claims avoid court well within the legal time frame, and often before the issuance of court proceedings.

-Your bicycle accident lawyer will need to gather the evidence before lodging an official court action, so it is important that you do not leave your claim until the last minute.
-A solicitor might avoid your case if you are close to the three-year cut-off point, or if the solicitor believes that there is insufficient time to prepare your claim.
+Your bicycle accident lawyer will need to gather the evidence before lodging an official court action, so it’s important that you do not leave your claim until the last minute.
+A bike accident lawyer might avoid your case if you are close to the three-year cut-off point, or if the solicitor believes that there is insufficient time to prepare your claim.

 If you are making the bike accident claim on behalf of a child, then the claim must be issued within three years of the child’s 18th birthday.

 How long do cycling accident compensation claims take?

 A straightforward cycling accident claim often reaches settlement within six months.
 However, when the party at fault denies liability or your injuries worsen, the claim can take longer to settle.

 You can help speed up your bike accident claim by returning any outstanding paperwork to us as soon as possible and providing any information we request in full.
 It will also help your claim if you keep a full written record of important information regarding the case.
 For example, write down: